 To be admitted as a doctoral student in the EDIC program, two conditions must be fulfilled:

-- You are accepted by the EDIC Admission Committee.
+1. You are accepted by the EDIC admission committee.

-- You are awarded an IC School Fellowship or are chosen for direct hiring by a lab.
+2. You are awarded and IC school fellowship or are declared eligible for direct hiring by a lab.

 Among the accepted applications, the best ones are offered a one-year IC School Fellowship.
-In 2019, 45 fellowships were available.
+In 2019, 40 fellowships were available.
 If you are offered a fellowship from the first admission round (December 15 deadline), you will receive an invitation to visit EPFL for a few days to participate in the EDIC Open House (March 31-April 1, 2020).

 Fellowship students are unaffiliated during their first year.
 This gives them the opportunity to take courses and get acquainted with various labs they are interested in.
 For fellowship students, hiring into a lab occurs at the end of the first semester or later in the year.